btorressz/stablecoin_protocolv2/README.md

 # stablecoin_protocolv2

-stablecoin_protocolv2 is a Solana-based program(smart contract) built using the Anchor framework.
+**stablecoin_protocolv2** is a Solana-based program (smart contract) built using the Anchor framework.
 The protocol provides a comprehensive suite of features for minting, burning, staking, and governing stablecoins while ensuring robust collateralization and liquidation mechanisms.

+**NOTE:** This is a modified version of a project that was in development from **September through October**.
-**NOTE: THIS IS A MODIFIED VERSION OF A PROJECT BACK IN SEPTEMBER THROUGH OCTOBER** The project was first attempted to be made using native Solana(https://github.com/btorressz/stablecoin_protocol) however anchor was a better option for this.
+The project was initially developed using native Solana (https://github.com/btorressz/stablecoin_protocol); however, Anchor proved to be a better option for this project.

 ---